Roy Orbison: "Only the Lonely"

+Move to Nashville

+Soon after recording an early version of his next hit "Blue Angel", Orbison and his wife and son (Roy DeWayne, born in 1958) moved from Wink to the suburb of Hendersonville near Nashville.
+Orbison's second son, Anthony King, would follow in 1962.
+Melson also moved to Hendersonville soon after, and began working on "Blue Angel" together, which was recorded in August 1960.
+This hit was a more complex song, yet it still peaked at number nine in the USA.
+The follow-up single, "I'm Hurtin'" (with "I Can't Stop Loving You" as the B-side) rose to number 27 in the US, but failed to chart in the UK.
+After the success of "Blue Angel", Orbison undertook a hectic touring schedule, often performing with his neighbor Patsy Cline.
+During this time, Claudette was lonely and unhappy, and some people said that Orbison was unfaithful to her while he was on tour.

-Orbison was now able to move to Nashville permanently with his wife Claudette and son Roy DeWayne, born in 1958.
-Another son, Anthony King, would follow in 1962.
-Back in the studio, seeking a change from the pop sound of "Only the Lonely", "Blue Angel", and "I'm Hurtin'", Orbison worked on a new song, "Running Scared", based loosely on the rhythm of Ravel's Boléro; the song was about a man on the lookout for his girlfriend's previous boyfriend, whom he feared would try to take her away.
+Back in the studio, seeking a change from the pop sound of "Only the Lonely", "Blue Angel", and "I'm Hurtin'", Orbison worked on a new song, "Running Scared", about a man worried that his girlfriend is about to leave him for another man.
 Orbison encountered difficulty when he found himself unable to hit the song's highest note without his voice breaking.
-He was backed by an orchestra in the studio and Porter told him he would have to sing louder than his accompaniment because the orchestra was unable to be softer than his voice.
-Fred Foster then put Orbison in the corner of the studio and surrounded him with coat racks forming an improvised isolation booth to emphasise his voice.
+He was backed by an orchestra in the studio, and Porter told him he would have to sing louder than his accompaniment because the orchestra was unable to be softer than his voice.
+Fred Foster then put Orbison in the corner of the studio and surrounded him with coat racks, forming an improvised isolation booth to emphasize his voice.
 Orbison was unhappy with the first two takes.
 In the third, however, he abandoned the idea of using falsetto and sang the final high 'A' naturally, so astonishing everyone present that the accompanying musicians stopped playing.
 On that third take, "Running Scared" was completed.
 Fred Foster later recalled, "He did it, and everybody looked around in amazement.
 Nobody had heard anything like it before."
-Just weeks later "Running Scared" reached number one on the Billboard Hot 100 chart and number 9 in the UK.
-The composition of Orbison's following hits reflected "Running Scared": a story about an emotionally vulnerable man facing loss or grief, with a crescendo culminating in a surprise climax that employed Orbison's dynamic voice.
+Just weeks later, "Running Scared" became Orbison's first number-one hit on the Billboard Hot 100 chart and it reached number 9 in the UK.
+The composition of Orbison's following hits reflected "Running Scared", a story about an emotionally vulnerable man facing loss or grief, with a crescendo culminating in a surprise climax that employed Orbison's dynamic voice.